sourcegraph/handbook/content/ce/customer_issues.md

 We maintain two issue trackers:

-1. [sourcegraph/sourcegraph](https://github.com/sourcegraph/sourcegraph/issues) for public issues (where any private prospect or customer information must be redacted)
-1. [sourcegraph/customer](https://github.com/sourcegraph/customer/issues) for private issues that only Sourcegraph teammates can see
+1. [sourcegraph/customer](https://github.com/sourcegraph/customer/issues) for private issues that affect a particular customer.
+1. [sourcegraph/sourcegraph](https://github.com/sourcegraph/sourcegraph/issues) for public issues affecting the general product.

 Support tickets should be translated to GitHub issues when they require an Engineering team to be involved.
 See the [CE to engineering issue handover documentation](ce_to_eng_handover.md) for more.

-File a new issue in the [private issue tracker](https://github.com/sourcegraph/customer/issues/new) if you need to post private information (such as screenshots, logs, or conversation transcripts) or in the [public issue tracker](https://github.com/sourcegraph/sourcegraph/issues/new/choose) if the issue can be generalized.
+File new customer issues in the [private customer issue tracker](https://github.com/sourcegraph/customer/issues/new), providing all information required for troubleshooting (such as screenshots, logs, or conversation transcripts) and labelling it with `customer/$name`.

-Post in the public tracker by default, but be sure to remove company names and any private information!

 Link to the appropriate Jira Service Desk ticket and link to the reporting company's profile in [HubSpot](#find-the-unique-company-url).

+If it turns our to be a general issue affecting multiple deployments, create an issue in the [public issue tracker](https://github.com/sourcegraph/sourcegraph/issues/new/choose).
+The issue must not include any private information and it should link to the related customer issues in its description.

 ## Find a company's HubSpot URL